spentaur/airbnb-scrapper/README.md

 # This is a program set up to run on Digital Ocean and scrape the airbnb api and save listing information to a csv.

+**_Be warned: This Will Take a Long Time To Run!_**
+Because of airbnb rate limiting, you have to take a decent break when you get a 429 error.
+So search_results can take a long time.
+Also I've found that taking a break between pages for a given range is necessary to ensure that listings don't repeat on the next page for whatever reason.
+If someone can think of a better way, let me know.

+Also, to get all the information on a given listing, you must hit multiple urls, some of them multiple times, so that can also take a long time.

+This is why I've chosen to run this on digital ocean servers.
+I can spin up multiple servers and chunk the ids and run them simultaneously.
+I already use them so I have spaces already set up so I can just save all the data there, but you could modify this to save it to a database.
+Just remember that any data stored locally on the server wont be available once you destroy it.
+You don't need anything fancy, just go with the $5 a month droplet.

 ----

 ## Getting AirBnB key and query